awsdocs/aws-doc-sdk-examples/cpp/example_code/lambda/cpp_lambda/README.md

-# Example Lambda function using the AWS C++ Lambda runtime
+# Example AWS Lambda function using the AWS C++ Lambda runtime

 Shows how to build and package an AWS Lambda function using the AWS C++ Lambda runtime.
 This function can replace the Python Lambda function used in the [Get started with functions](../get_started_with_functions_scenario.cpp) scenario sample code.

-## Build and package the Lambda function
+## Creating the Lamba function package

+The Lambda function is built and packaged using [Docker](https://www.docker.com/).

 ### Prerequisites